siemens/CtrlppCheck/docs/user.md

 # Introduction to WinCC OA Qualitycheck

-The tool is implemented as a WinCC OA Subproject and is devided into two parts:
+The tool is implemented as a WinCC OA Subproject and is divided into two parts:

 - Quality Checks
 - Ctrlppcheck